Nick-Pillsbury/RCOS-Cilium/tuning.md

 Cilium is ...

 We seek to construct a test suite targeting various Cilium tuning parameters and evaulate the performance and capabilites of each parameter.
 To accomplish our goals, we utilize Terraform's resource-targeting mechanism allowing the freedom to enable or disable certain tuning parameters.
-Additionally, we aim to overcome two pitfalls observed from the current Cilium performance benchmark.
-[1] Firstly, pre-existing Cilium documentation of performance is outdated and no longer holds any value to the existing Cilium user base.
+Additionally, we aim to overcome two pitfalls observed from the current Cilium performance benchmark [1].
+Firstly, pre-existing Cilium documentation of performance is outdated and no longer holds any value to the existing Cilium user base.
 We seek to rectify this by replicating Cilium's pre-existing performance test on the updated versions of Cilium.
 Secondly, Cilium's performance benchmark lacks scope as only 3 metrics are utilized in their testing.
 By expanding the tested metrics from 3 to 7, we can improve the usability and insight the performance banchmark provides.

 ## Metrics Tested

-Throughput
+Throughput \
-    Maximum transfer rate via a single TCP connection and the total transfer rate of 32 accumulated connections.
-[1]
+    Maximum transfer rate via a single TCP connection and the total transfer rate of 32 accumulated connections [1].

-Request/Response Rate
+Request/Response Rate \
-    The number of request/response messages per second that can be transmitted over a single TCP connection and over 32 parallel TCP connections.
-[1]
+    The number of request/response messages per second that can be transmitted over a single TCP connection and over 32 parallel TCP connections [1].

-Connections Rate
+Connections Rate \
     The number of connections per second that can be established in sequence with a single request/response payload message transmitted for each new connection.
-A single process and 32 parallel processes are tested.
-[1]
+A single process and 32 parallel processes are tested [1].

-Latency
+Latency \
     Measurement of the delay of a packets's arrival to its destination from a single TCP connection.

-CPU Utilization
+CPU Utilization \
     Percentage of the CPU's processing capacity used by a single TCP connection.

-Memory Usage
+Memory Usage \
     The required amount of RAM to faciliate a single TCP connection.

-Network Jitter
+Network Jitter \
     The variation of packet delay or latency over a single TCP connection.

 ## Tuning parameters
 See https://docs.cilium.io/en/stable/operations/performance/tuning/ for the tuning parameters to change.
-We will only be testing the following parameters:
+We will only be testing the following parameters: \
-BIG TCP
+BIG TCP \
-MTU
+MTU \
-BBR Congestion Control for Pods
+BBR Congestion Control for Pods \
-XDP Acceleration
+XDP Acceleration \
-eBPF Map Sizing
+eBPF Map Sizing \
-Hubble Obserbability
+Hubble Obserbability \
-Bandwith Manager
+Bandwith Manager \
-Netkit Device Mode
+Netkit Device Mode \
-Bypassing Iptables Tracking
+Bypassing Iptables Tracking \

 <!-- ## Expected Results
 BIG TCP